years ago, virtually all carpets were made to last a lifetime if cared for

 from.
 The trick for homeowners is knowing which grade of carpet to buy that

-can meet their expectations and still be affordable.
+is designed to meet or exceed their expectations and still be affordable.

 There are at